Special Force (2003 video game): Development and release

 Special Force was produced by Hezbollah's Central Internet Bureau.
-They conceived it immediately after the South Lebanon conflict ended in 2000, and the idea was greenlit by top Hezbollah officials.
-While the group had years of experience releasing software and maintaining websites, including media about the conflict, this project was their first video game.
+It was conceived immediately after the South Lebanon conflict ended in 2000, and the idea was greenlit by top Hezbollah officials.
+While the group had years of experience releasing software and maintaining websites, including media about the conflict, this project was its first video game.
 The game was developed by the Lebanese company Hadeel using Genesis3D, a free game engine.
 According to one Central Internet Bureau official, Mahmoud Rayya, it was designed to counter foreign video games that present Arabs as enemies to be defeated by American heroes.
-They used material from Hezbollah's media archives, including films and maps, to recreate real combat scenarios.
+The developers used material from Hezbollah's media archives, including films and maps, to recreate real combat scenarios.
 After more than two years of development, the game was released on 16 February 2003 in Lebanon, Syria, Iran, Bahrain, and the United Arab Emirates.
-It was distributed by the company Sunlight and marketed towards the domestic market and its diaspora.
+It was distributed by the company Sunlight and marketed towards the domestic market and the diaspora.